The Rise of Millennial Anxiety Disorder

 A sedentary lifestyle increases the risk of developing Millennial Anxiety Disorder.
 Sitting all day, hunched over their computers and laptops, the millennials are the one generation that has made sitting a lifestyle.
 They don’t have an active work life, don’t have time for a regular workout post their work hours, and they prefer to commute through wheels than walking.

 Most millennials check their emails and work on their deadlines long after the work hours are over.
-With no clear demarcation between work and life, they feel a sense of imbalance leading to an increase in anxiety and depression.
+With no clear demarcation between work and life, they feel a sense of imbalance leading to an increase in anxiety and can cause different types of depression in millenials.
 This could also lead to Millennial Anxiety Disorder as work seeps into every part of their lives.

 Binge-watching Netflix has become a favorite weekend activity of the millennials.
 But research has proved that watching TV or movies doesn’t relax but leaves one feeling empty and anxious.
 Going for walks, reading, taking a bath, playing a sport or doing anything else except watching the idiot box are the best options.u